wallnerryan/pxdocs-backup/content/Use PX-Backup/backup-restore/restore-backup.md

 ## Search for set of backups based on dates and restore from them

-1. From the PX-Central home page, select the **Backup** button for the cluster you want to back up:
+1. From the PX-Central home page, select the **Backup** button for the cluster you want to restore from:

     ![](/img/select-backup.png)